sirjonasxx/G-Earth/.github/README.md

 The most powerfull tab, the *Extension* tab allows you to connect multiple custom extensions that anyone can create and share.
 These extensions have full access to the packets, so it can do things from replace everybody's avatar (see [MackleEverywhere](https://github.com/sirjonasxx/G-Earth-template-extensions/tree/master/MackleEverywhere)) to a full room+wired save and replace (see [Wired Presets](https://github.com/sirjonasxx/Wired-Presets)).

-The most commom extensions uses the native frameworkd, as it doesn't required further installations from who will use it.
+The most commom extensions uses the native framework, as it doesn't required further installations from who will use it.
 These extensions are a single `.jar` file, so you just need to click in the *Install* button and select that file.

 Since v1.5, you can install awesome extension from the [G-ExtensionStore](https://github.com/sirjonasxx/G-ExtensionStore#readme).
 It has the most updated extensions from a one click away.
 We try to keep it malicious-free, not be aimed at disturbing the game and all of them are open-source.